FinAtoZ Blog

 1. Investment Goals

 Financial goals are one of the key factors that drive investment decisions.
-The investment goals are mainly divided into long-term, mid-term, and short-term.
-Choosing an investment option that aligns with your goals, like retirement, buying land, or any other obligations, such as children's education or marriage, is a wise decision.
+The investment goals can be more clearly visualized by categorizing them into specific timeframes, such as 3-, 7-, and 15-year milestones.
+Choosing an investment option that aligns with these temporal benchmarks, like planning for retirement within a 15-year horizon, purchasing property in 7 years, or saving for a child's education or marriage in the next 3 years, is a wise decision.

 2. Economic Factors